How the Actors from “The Crown” Compare to the Real-Life British Royals

 Princess Diana, as played by Emma Corrin

 Take a look at these 20 rarely seen photos of Diana and then see if you can honestly tell them apart from Emma Corrin’s portrayal of the doomed princess and mother of Princes William and Harry.
 Corrin so completely embodies Princess Diana, it was almost painful for her superfans (like us) to watch—but obviously not so much that we didn’t watch.
 In fact, we couldn’t not watch whenever Corrin appeared on screen.
-We’d be inclined to say that it’s hard to imagine The Crown‘s recasting of Princess Diana, but we’ve already seen the publicity photos of Elizabeth Debicki as a slightly older (but eternally youthful) version, and we suspect Debicki’s portrayal will be equally breathtaking.
+We’d be inclined to say that it’s hard to imagine The Crown‘s recasting of Princess Diana, but we’ve already seen the publicity photos of Elizabeth Debicki as a slightly older (but eternally youthful) version of Diana in The Crown Season 5, and we suspect Debicki’s portrayal will be equally breathtaking.
 Don’t miss these 10 conspiracy theories that still surround the tragic death of the People’s Princess.

 Camilla Parker Bowles, as played by Emerald Fennell